logo image

 Holiday Parks

-The remains of Cruggleton Castle are situated about 3 miles south, on rocks high above the sea.
+The remains of Cruggleton Castle are 3 miles south, on rocks high above the sea.
 This was the seat of the Earls of Galloway, with the castle being abandoned in the 1600s.

 The image top is looking across Garlieston harbour to the new apartments at the harbour.
 The harbour is now mainly used for pleasure boats and vessels touring the area.